Community-Guardian/nnp-smart-roster-compose/docs/technical-architecture-requirements.md

 ## Introduction

-This document outlines the technical architecture and infrastructure requirements for the NNP Smart Roster System deployment across different scales and complexity levels.
+This document outlines the technical architecture and infrastructure requirements for the Signox LogX System deployment across different scales and complexity levels.

 ---